SahilKulkarni10/Campus-Connect/README.md

 3. **Stay Updated**: Get notifications about the latest events and activities in your college.
 4. **Message Winners**: Send messages to hackathon winners to congratulate them or ask for advice.

-## Contributing

-We welcome contributions!
-Please follow these steps to contribute:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes and commit them (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature-branch`).
-5. Open a Pull Request.

 ## License